Axway/amplify-fusion-labs/cloud-integration/README.md

 In this lab, we'll retrieve the contact and desired fields based on the id from the new contact pushtopic.
 We'll use a Salesforce query component and a query Contact by id Plug.

-Disable your integration and let's continue below:
+* Disable your integration to continue designing the integration

-* Click the plus icon to continue the integration and select a Salesforce query component and select your Salesforce Connection
+* Click the plus icon to add a step after the trigger event
+* Select a Salesforce query component and select your Salesforce Connection
   ![salesforce query component init](images/lab2-salesforce-query-component-init.png)
-* Click Add on the Plugs and name your Plug and give it a description (e.g. SFDC_Get_Contact_by_Id) and click on Configure
+* Click Add on the Plugs and name your Plug and give it a description (e.g. SFDC_Get_Contact_by_Id) and Configure it
-* Select your Salesforce Connection and:
+  * Select your Salesforce Connection
   * Select `Query` for Actions
   * Select `Contact` for Objects
   * Select Id, FirstName, LastName and Email for the fields